seanhaydongriffin/PB-LiquidFun-C/README.md

 This includes both the base LiquidFun library and extension library.

+The following block of code creates the LiquidFun and Box2D environment (including the world, bodies, textures, fixtures, joints, particle systems and groups).
+The Box2D world is created with a downwards gravity of 10 meters per second.

 ```
 b2World_CreateEx(0.0, -10.0)
 b2World_CreateAll()
 ```

+The following block of code creates the OpenGL environment, including the main window, OpenGL gadget configuration and textures.
+The main window is set to 800 x 600 pixels, with title "LiquidFun Demo".

 ```
 glWindow_Setup(0, 0, 800, 600, "LiquidFun Demo", 0, 0, 800, 600, 400, 500, $006600, #Black, 0)